yiransheng/yiransheng.github.io/posts_v2/incompleteness.md

   throws half of $Y$ away unread.
 Meaning and economy are both optional — only losing part of $Q$ is fatal.
-- **Each row is a different language.** Different $h$, hence a different shadow, hence a different interpretation of `D` completing 2.5 — different machines, agreeing only on what the equation demands, every one of them satisfying Theorem 7.1.
+- **Each row is a different language.** Different $h$, hence a different shadow, hence a different set of equations owed to `D` — 2.5's gap filled differently by each — different machines, agreeing only on what the equation demands, every one of them satisfying Theorem 7.1.

-### 7.7 What is left of diag
+### 7.6 What is left of diag

 What every row shares: the sentence carries the numeral of $Y$'s own code, so $\ulcorner S \urcorner$ exceeds the cube of
-$\ulcorner Y \urcorner$ — the counting fact of 6.2 returned as a growth law, ruling out any cheap interpretation of `D`; infinitely many $Y$ are needed; and $Q$ must be recoverable from $Y$.
+$\ulcorner Y \urcorner$ — the counting fact of 6.2 returned as a growth law, ruling out any cheap set of equations for `D`; infinitely many $Y$ are needed; and $Q$ must be recoverable from $Y$.
 Beyond that, nothing is forced — the catalogue is the proof.
 What is then left of $\mathrm{diag}$: it is the one row whose $Y$ is a well-formed